Prices verified May 2026. Affiliate links support PCBuildRanked at no extra cost to you.

 Build Tips

-Stock cooler installation: Intel’s LGA1700 stock cooler uses push-pin mounts that click into the four holes around the socket.
-Press all four pins simultaneously while the board is outside the case on a flat surface.
-Confirm all four pins are locked — a partially seated cooler causes thermal throttling immediately.
+Stock cooler installation: Mount the LGA1700 push-pin cooler with the board on a flat surface before installing into the case.
+Press all four pins simultaneously.
+Confirm all four are locked — a partially seated cooler causes immediate thermal throttling.

 Performance Expectations